 OES Seminars are held at 10am in the George Needler Boardroom (Room VS-427, van Steenburgh Building, Bedford Institute of Oceanography, Dartmouth, Nova Scotia).

-September 2017 "Coffee Talk"
+November 2017 "Coffee Talk"

 Friday November 03, 2017

 Friday November 10, 2017

 Coffee talks are open to everyone.
 Regular talks are at 10:00 on Fridays in the Needler Boardroom - Van Steenburgh 427, BIO.
 People not working at BIO will need to be signed in at the front desk, main entrance to attend (or give) the seminar.
 Talks are scheduled for 1 hour and we suggest preparing 40 minutes worth of material.
 Questions and discussion should more than fill any remaining time.
 Material can be unfinished work in progress, proposed projects or cruises, cruise reports, ideas you wish to expose to critical review before undertaking studies, recent conference reports, finished talks presented elsewhere long ago, etc. We particularly welcome talks from scientists visiting BIO and can make special efforts to slot them into the regular series or hold seminars on other days to fit their timetable.